Dcadet050/Public-Key-Infrastructure-PKI-Lab/README.md

 # Public-Key-Infrastructure-PKI-Lab

-In this task, we demonstrate how Public Key Infrastructure (PKI) helps ensure secure communication between a client and a server.
-Assume Alice wants to visit example.com via the HTTPS protocol.
-She needs to obtain the public key from the example.com server.
-Alice will generate a secret and encrypt the communication using the server’s public key so that the data can be transmitted securely.

-Through the use of digital certificates issued by a trusted Certificate Authority (CA), Alice can verify the authenticity of the server’s public key.
-This process ensures that the communication channel remains confidential and that the data exchanged between the client and server is protected.
+This lab investigates PKI and how digital certificates secure web communications.
+The work included building a root CA, issuing a server certificate, configuring an HTTPS server with OpenSSL, and testing browser behavior with certificate validation.
+Key observations included hostname mismatches, certificate trust issues, and the effect of modifying certificate files on connection security.

 1 	 Lab Overview

 1.1 	Task 1: Lab Environment Overview:

-  The main focus of this lab is to help us gain hands on experience with PKI.
-I learned how to create a self signed root CA, Generate Server certificates, deploy HTTPS websites using OpenSSL and Apache, observe browser reactions to certificate warnings, and understand how PKI prevents MITM attacks.
+  The main focus of this lab is to provide hands-on experience with PKI.
+I learned how to create a self-signed root CA, generate server certificates, and deploy an HTTPS website using OpenSSL.
+I also observed how browsers react to certificate warnings, including issues such as untrusted certificates and hostname mismatches.
+Additionally, I gained a better understanding of certificate signing requests, certificate chains, and how PKI establishes trust to secure web communications.
+This lab provided practical insights into the processes that underlie secure web connections and the importance of proper certificate management.
 2 	Root CA and Certificate Generation

 2.1 	Task 1: Becoming a certificate authority